alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 > Everytime between people have attempted to explain the world using their most advanced models or metaphors.
 > And so will we in the future.

+We have been inventing myths since we had the words to do it, and we will probably continue doing so in increasingly sophisticated ways.
+So be it.

 ## Conclusion

-The simplistic idea that we live in a computer simulation is plainly wrong: there is no sane definition of "computer" and "simulation" where our universe can reside.
+The simplistic idea that we live in a computer simulation is plainly wrong.
+There is no sane definition of "computer" and "simulation" where our universe, or even our species, can reside.
+The Second Law of Thermodynamics with its ever-increasing information has most of the blame.

+### Moral of the Story

+I believe it is important to confront the universe with all its marvel and misery.
+It is the only way to not evade our moral responsibilities, since there is nothing else: no other world where all wrongs will be righted, no further simulations to correct the incorrections in our universe.
+We need to do here and now the best we can to improve our existence and that of our fellow people.

 We will soon continue our journey exploring quantum entropy.
+Stay tuned!

 ### Acknowledgements